WURS-TECH/Wurs.Extensions/README.md

 ### Introduction
 The library has the different extension methods organized as follows:

-- `RegisterOptionsPatternExtension` provides an extension method to centralize the dependency injection of your options classes via custom attributes when using [OptionsPattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7.0) on your .NET applications.
+- `AddMyOptions` provides an extension method to centralize the dependency injection of your options classes via custom attributes when using [OptionsPattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7.0) on your .NET applications.

 ### Features